doc4d/docs/docs/API/WebServerClass.md

 *Read-only property*

 A <!-- REF #WebServerClass.rules.Summary -->collection of rule objects currently handled to customize HTTP headers<!-- END REF -->.
 A rule object contains a "regexPattern" property, as well as an action name with a value.
-HTTP rules can be defined through a HTTPRules.json file or the `settings` parameter.
+HTTP rules can be defined through a HTTPRules.json file or the *settings* parameter of the [`.start()`](#start) function.
 For more information, please refer to the [HTTP Rules](../WebServer/http-rules.md) page.

 <!-- END REF -->